 Research by McKinsey found that companies with gender-diverse corporate leadership outperform less diverse peers financially.
 In fact, the greater the representation of female leaders, the higher the likelihood of outperformance.
 The most gender-diverse companies (more than 30% female) are a staggering 48% more likely to outperform those with fewer than 10% female executives.

-Gender-diverse companies have the benefit of diminished groupthink, a phenomenon where a group of similar people will tend to gravitate towards the same decisions, opinions, and reasoning.
-Having a diverse management team can ensure a healthy degree of competing opinions, to produce the best possible outcomes.
+Gender-diverse companies benefit from diminished groupthink, a phenomenon where a group of similar people will tend to gravitate towards the same decisions, opinions, and reasoning.
+A diverse management team can ensure a healthy degree of competing thoughts and ideas to produce the best possible outcomes.

 In the political sphere, statistics by UN Women reveal that women are underrepresented.
-If the development continues at the current rate, gender equality in the highest positions of power will not be reached for another 130 years.
+If the development continues at the current rate, we will not achieve gender equality in the highest positions of power for another 130 years.

 So studies in both corporate and political spheres are (and have been for years) making a clear case for introducing more women to the corporate management sphere.
 And companies must be following suit, right?